uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

 4. Write a program using a while loop that asks the user to enter a number that is divisible by 2.
 Give the user a witty message if they enter something that is not divisible by 2, *and make them enter a new number*.
 Don't let them stop until they enter an even number!
 Print a congratulatory message when they *finally* get it right.

-When you are done, print a copy of the file and turn it in.
-Make sure your name and section number is in the comment section of your program.
+When you are done, make sure you have answers all exercise questions, and submit your files at the submit tab!
+If you have time left, take a go at the Hacker edition :-)